malyesh/trec-client/README.md

 - get /countries => all countries from api
 - get /countries/:country/cities => cities from that country
-- get /countries/:country/cities/:city/landmarks => from database to get all the landmark options in that country, city
+- get /:country/:city/landmarks => from database to get all the landmark options in that country, city
 - get /landmarks/:landmark => all posts from that landmark
+- get /user => (nice to have) all info about the specific user for profile page
+- get /posts => (nice to have) page with all posts to scroll through
-- post /users/posts => post to a specific landmark
+- post /user/posts => post to a specific landmark

 ### Auth